 Is it difficult to build ?

 No. If you are reasonably practical and maybe an RC modeller then you have all the skills you need.
 Don’t be put off by the electronics.
-It can look quite daunting but if you follow my articles on the website or download the eBook you have all the information you need.
+It can look a little daunting but if you follow my articles on the website and sign up for the eBook you have all the information you need.
 If you do need help reach out to me via the contact page and I’ll get back to you with some suggestions.
 I get quite a lot of questions from all over the world asking for advice and recommendations on parts to buy.
-I’ve provided links to all the parts I’ve used and others that can be used.
+I’ve provided links to all the parts I’ve used and recommendations.